Updated on November 7th, 2023

-This group is among our favorites for investors to consider as we believe their high-quality business models that have enabled dividend growth for decades are likely to continue to do so in the future.
+This group is among our favorites for investors.
+That is because their high-quality business models that have enabled dividend growth for decades, will likely continue to do so in the future.

 This article will examine Gorman-Rupp’s business overview, growth prospects, competitive advantages, and expected returns for the next five years.